 Dr. Jerskey is a Licensed Psychologist in Massachusetts and Rhode Island.
 She is the Director of Autism Spectrum Disorder Services, Director of Clinical Training, and the Director of Research and Professional Development at the Boston Child Study Center.
-Dr. Jerskey has co-authored over 30 peer-reviewed journal articles and has published in a variety of neurology and neuropsychological journals including JAMA Neurology, Neuropsychology, and Brain and Behavior.
-In addition to her work at BCSC, Dr. Jerskey is an Assistant Professor (Research) in the Department of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
+She also works as part of BCSC’s Diversity, Equity, Accessibility, and Inclusion (DEAI) Taskforce.
+In addition to her work at BCSC, Dr. Jerskey is an Adjunct Assistant Professor in the Department of Psychiatry and Human Behavior at the Alpert Medical School of Brown University.
 In this role, she serves as a lecturer and advisor to trainees as well as support work of the department’s Anti-Racism Steering Committee (ARSC) in her role on its Educational Programming Subcommittee.

 Trained in both pediatric and adult neuropsychology, Dr. Jerskey graduated from Boston University with a doctorate in Clinical Psychology.
 She completed her clinical internship in neuropsychology at the Massachusetts General Hospital and a postdoctoral fellowship through the Alpert Medical School of Brown University’s Department of Psychiatry and Human Behavior Clinical Psychology Training Consortium.
 In 2012, Dr. Jerskey received advanced clinical and research training in the Autism Diagnostic Observation Schedule – Second Edition (ADOS-2) and is research reliable in this gold standard measure for Autism Spectrum Disorder (ASD) diagnosis.
 Dr. Jerskey’s clinical interests include diagnosing neurodevelopmental disorders in children, adolescents, and adults.